ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/promises.md

   * A call to `promise.then` returns a promise, so that we can call the next `.then` on it.
   * A handler, used in `.then(handler)` may create and return a promise.
 In that case further handlers wait until it settles, and then get its result.
   * [Promises Chaining fetch example]({{site.baseurl}}/tema1-introduccion-a-javascript/promises-chaining-fetch-example)
+  * If a `.then` (or `catch/finally`, doesn’t matter) handler returns a promise, the rest of the chain waits until it settles.
+When it does, its result (or error) is passed further.
   * [Repo ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io: exercises/promises/promise-chaining](https://github.com/ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tree/master/tema2-async/exercises/promises/promise-chaining)

 ### Error Handling